aantron/ocaml.org/data/planet/emillon/nabomamo-2016-writeup.md

 source:
 ---

 <p>Hello!
-It&rsquo;s 2016, it&rsquo;s November, and apparently it rhymes with <a href="http://nabomamo.botally.net/">#NaBoMaMo</a> 2016,
+It’s 2016, it’s November, and apparently it rhymes with <a href="http://nabomamo.botally.net/">#NaBoMaMo</a> 2016,
 the National Bot Making Month. <a href="https://github.com/emillon/rain-bot">I made a bot!</a>.</p>
-<p><em>Full disclosure:</em> it&rsquo;s actually 2017, but I started writing this in 2016 so
+<p><em>Full disclosure:</em> it’s actually 2017, but I started writing this in 2016 so
-it&rsquo;s OK.
-Also I&rsquo;m not actually from the US, but I&rsquo;ll relax the definition a bit and let&rsquo;s pretend it means International Bot Making Year.
+it’s OK.
+Also I’m not actually from the US, but I’ll relax the definition a bit and let’s pretend it means International Bot Making Year.
 Close enough!</p>
-<p>Bots are all the rage - Twitter bots, IRC bots, Telegram bots&hellip; I decided to
+<p>Bots are all the rage - Twitter bots, IRC bots, Telegram bots… I decided to
 make a Slack bot to get more familiar with that API.</p>
 <p>I wanted this to be a small project - write and forget, basically.
 I started by
 defining some specs and lock those down:</p>
 <ul>
 <li>that bot works on Slack</li>
-<li>it uses the &ldquo;will it rain in the next hour&rdquo; API from M&eacute;t&eacute;o France.</li>
+<li>it uses the “will it rain in the next hour” API from Météo France.</li>
 <li>the bot understands 3 commands:
 <ul>
 <li>tell you whether it will rain or not.</li>